 Berlin's oldest Biergarten has been serving cold ones below the chestnut trees since 1837.
 See if any of the 600 seats are free before queuing up for a glass of reasonably good Praterbier.
 The adjacent Gaststätte restaurant is open year-round and has

 Berlin's professional volleyball team originates in the western district of Charlottenburg, but plays home matches at the Max-Schmeling-Halle in Prenzlauer Berg.
 The BR Volleys have been particularly successful since the late 1990s.
-After picking up a
+Since 1993 they ha

 After being out of service for three decades, the beautiful and historical Oderberger baths have been renovated, and supplemented by a spa and hotel.
 The 20-metre pool is open five days per week for swimmers; check the opening hours beforehand.